GrazerComputerClub/Raspbian-Image-Generator/README.md

 _Tool used to create the raspberrypi.org Raspbian images_

 ## Modifed by Grazer Computer Club
+ * lite-Image [Stage1-3]:
    - Default settings for Austria
+   - Acivate ssh service
+   - Default WLAN settngs

+ * full-Image [+StageA]:
-- Image for Raspjamming Event with all needed programs and projects preinstalled (StageA)
+   - Image for Raspjamming Event with all needed programs and projects preinstalled

 To install the additional required dependencies:
 ```bash